 The opening attractions for the April 1, 1994 showing at the Wynnsong 10 were "Jimmy Hollywood", "Lightning Jack", "Clifford", "Naked Gun III", "The Paper", "Sugar Hill", "Above The Rim", "Major League 2", "D2:The Mighty Ducks", along with a double feature showing of "Batman:Mask of the Phantasm".
 The Wynnsong Cinemas was the place in all of Durham to see a great movie and it was a vast improvement from the South Square Mall Cinemas(which was the worst theatre in Durham),and both the Center and the Yorktowne(which were at the age of the dinosaur moviehouses that were built in the mid-to-late-1960’s).

-By the mid-to-late 1990’s, it expanded to an additional five screens, making it bigger and better than ever and to upgrade to new features offer full stadium seating in all auditoriums with full digital sound and projection(the first in Durham), making it the Wynnsong 15.
-It is still the only movie theatre in all of Durham to offer late shows on Friday and Saturday evenings and it is now the only Carmike theatre that is in operation within the Durham-Chapel Hill area.
+On December 18, 1998 it was expanded to 15-screens making it bigger and better than ever and to upgrade to new features offer full stadium seating in all auditoriums with full digital sound and projection(the first in Durham), making it the Wynnsong 15.
+It is still the only movie theatre in all of Durham to offer late shows on Friday and Saturday evenings and was the only Carmike theatre in operation within the Durham-Chapel Hill area.
 It is now operated by AMC who closed the theatre on November 1, 2023.

 Just login to your account and subscribe to this theater.